Course Catalog: Graduate Study at Wheelock College

 New York, NY 10274-5087

 Employment as a teacher in public and many private PreK-12 schools in Massachusetts requires an initial license from the Massachusetts Department of Elementary and Secondary Education.
 Eligibility for the first Initial license includes completion of a state approved program.
-Wheelock graduate programs in Early Childhood (PreK-2), and the Integrated Elementary (1-6) and Special Education (PreK-8) are state approved and nationally recognized and accredited by the National Council for Accreditation of Teacher Education (NCATE) , soon to be renamed the Council for Accreditation of Educator Preparation (CAEP).
-Each of the nationally recognized programs leads to a teacher license for employment in Massachusetts, and is favored in terms of reciprocity by other states and internationally due to national program recognition and institutional accreditation.
-Wheelock College is the only private institution in the Commonwealth that is accredited by NCATE/CAEP and offers nationally recognized programs.
-Program review for national accreditation includes the graduate Care and Education program for teaching Prekindergarten/Kindergarten and which can qualify graduates for the Lead Teacher credential issued by the Massachusetts Department of Early Education and Care.
-A version of the Care and Education Master's program provides continuing practitioners an opportunity to focus on a new age level or area of study.
+Wheelock graduate programs in Early Childhood (PreK-2), and Integrated Elementary (1-6) and Special Education (PreK-8) are state approved and nationally recognized and the college is accredited by the National Council for Accreditation of Teacher Education (In 2013 NCATE that merged with another accrediting body and was renamed the Council for Accreditation of Educator Preparation (CAEP)) Each of the nationally recognized programs leads to an initial teacher license for employment in Massachusetts, and is favored in terms of reciprocity for licensure with other states and internationally.

-An advanced master’s program offered by the Language and Literacy Department leads to the Teacher of Reading license, an advanced specialist credential for work with all grade levels, PreK-12.
+An advanced master’s program offered by the Language and Liter-a cy Department leads to the Teacher of Reading license, an advanced specialist credential for work with all grade levels, PreK-12.
 Entrance to this program requires an initial teacher license and a year of experience under that license in the state that issued the credential.
-The Massachusetts Department of Elementary and Secondary Education requires that the year of teaching experience with an initial teacher license is completed in the state which issued the license.

 ADDITIONAL REQUIREMENTS FOR SPECIFIC PROGRAMS